Technology

 Effect on plants and humans

-Poisoning which lead to headache and drowsiness
+Poisoning, which leads to headaches and drowsiness

 Inhibits absorption of minerals by plants in the soil